-The University makes every effort to complete the investigative process in a prompt manner, while adhering to the required time frames established in the policy and the schedules of the parties.
-Unless the investigation is complex and involves numerous witnesses, the University will complete an investigation within 160 days of the receipt of the report.
+The University makes every effort to complete the investigative process promptly while adhering to the required time frames established in the policy and the parties' schedules.
+The process also allows for timeframe extensions if either party requests or has reasonable cause for the delay.
+Other reasonable delays may include complex investigations involving multiple witnesses or other reasonable delays in availability.
+The University will do its best to complete an investigation within 160 days of receiving the report.